tinymce/tinymce-docs/plugins/annotations.md

 ## Example

-Here is an example of the full annotate API:
+Here is an example to create the Annotate API:

 ```js
 <script type="text/javascript">